 - Termination and liquidation of the company in the best remedy,

-- Accordingly it was decided to dissolve the joint stock company and to appoint a liquidation officer.
+- Accordingly, it was decided to dissolve the joint-stock company and appoint a liquidation officer.

-Notwithstanding the foregoing, in practice, Courts predominantly decide on alternative solutions appropriate to the situation, rather than dissolution of the company such as;
+Notwithstanding the preceding, in practice, Courts predominantly decide on alternative solutions appropriate to the situation, rather than dissolution of the company, such as;

 - Acquisition of the shares of the plaintiff minority shareholders over their real value by the company or other shareholders,